 If you notice any excessive weight in your Bull Terrier, you should attend quickly to the matter!
 You need to keep your Bull Terrier fit and in good shape to avoid health problems and mood problems that may arise due to their lowering of energy levels!

 Bull Terriers are easy to groom and maintain as they have short and thin coats, with no undercoat.
 Occasional brushing is sufficient for the Bull Terriers as they are average shedders, with more shedding noticed during the coat changing periods – spring and fall.
 A rubber glove is a great way to collect their loose, falling hair!

-Their teeth need to get brushed two to three times a week, at the least – in order to remove tartar and other bacteria.
-If you can commit to daily teeth brushing, you will prevent a lot of teeth problems and gum diseases, as well as bad breath odor!
+Their teeth need to get brushed two to three times a week, at the least – to remove tartar and other bacteria.
+If you can commit to daily teeth cleaning, you will prevent a lot of teeth problems and gum diseases, as well as bad breath odor!